planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

 REST stands for REpresentational State Transfer.
-You can take this to mean the transfer (to and from a server) of representations of an object’s state.
+You can take this to mean the transfer (to and from a server) of representations of an object's state.
 Or, more simply, an interface for changing settings in GeoServer GeoServer has a RESTful API to and from which you can send and receive (respectively) state representations of GeoServers resource types.

 The capabilities of the REST API consist of actions (verbs) we can use to make HTTP requests combined with the configurable resources in GeoServer.